-Mika has been vegan since the age of four, her parents’ decision although she told us “I’m lucky to have been raised this way.”
+Mika has been vegan since the age of four – her parents’ decision.
+However, she told us “I’m lucky to have been raised this way.”
 The family were originally pescetarian, her father led the way with her mother soon joining him.
 “The emotional connection between cows and their calves as well as the detrimental health impacts of dairy consumption was a key discovery for her.”

-Apart from a two week experiment while at school, Mika has been vegan ever since – the experiment was her idea and involved a switch to lacto-vegetarianism, but she soon went back to a vegan diet after less than a week.
+Apart from a two week experiment while at school, Mika has been vegan ever since.
+The experiment was her idea and involved a switch to lacto-vegetarianism.
+She soon went back to a vegan diet after less than a week.

-Now she fuels the demands on her body with a lot of potato in her diet, and also gets a lot of protein from lentils, broccoli, beans and tofu.
+Now she fuels the demands on her body with a lot of potato in her diet.
+Mika also gets a lot of protein from lentils, broccoli, beans and tofu.